The Excel IMCOS Function

 - The example in cell B4 uses the Excel Complex Function to create the complex number 1-i.

-Further information and examples of the Excel Imcos function are provided on the Microsoft Office website
+Further details and examples of the Excel Imcos function are provided on the Microsoft Office website

 Imcos Function Errors